When I arrived in San Francisco…

 Through the Names project, I got in touch with its founder, Cleve Jones, and I met Joy Wallace who worked as a volunteer at Names project.

 While visiting the Names project I suddenly saw the AIDS activist and porn star Richard Locke come trough the door, and I immediately asked if I could interview him, and he said yes.
 I have already written about him in this blog.
-Richard Locke – The Swirling Dervish, A Whirling Dervish, but not about the interview.
+Richard Locke – A Whirling Dervish, but not about the interview.

 Back to Alison Moëd, I really wanted to get in touch with her, but I did not know how to do it.
 I stood in the doorway of AIDS Ward 5 A, looking in (not daring to enter, because I had no legitimate reason to be there) trying to get a glimpse of her, and after having been introduced to her, I ended up giving her a letter.

-I was adviced by her to contact the Press office to arrange a meeting, and when that had been taken care of, I found my self at a press conference in the hospital for the President´s Commission on the HIV Epidemic.
+I was advised by her to contact the Press office to arrange a meeting, and when that had been taken care of, I found my self at a press conference in the hospital for the President´s Commission on the HIV Epidemic.

 As we waited for the press conference to start, I talked to a man who sat beside me, Jeff Shannon, who was there with a journalist from San Francisco Sentinel.
-SHANTI had different houses for People with AIDS, and Jeff was living in one of them, but had been asked to leave.
+SHANTI had residences for People with AIDS, and Jeff was living in one of them, but had been asked to leave.
 He refused to leave and he was instead suing SHANTI.

 Through Jeff Shannon I was later introduced to two AIDS activists, Dan Turner and Leonard Matlovich.
 They were at the time active in A Time to Shine, collecting money to help People with AIDS to go to the Second National March on Washington for Lesbian and Gay Rights, in October.